benwilcock/systems-techdocs/README.md

-# Where For Dinner Techdocs Builder
+# Systems TechDocs

-This repo helps me build and publish technical documentation for a sample Backstage "System" called "Where For Dinner" and one of its Backstage "Components" called "Where For Dinner UI"
+This repo helps me build and publish technical documentation for a collection of Backstage "Systems".

 The [Dockerfile](Dockerfile) creates an image based on [Spotify/Techdocs]() and adds a script called [generateAndPublish.sh](generateAndPublish.sh) as the entrypoint.